EU warns Hungary against use of Russia's COVID-19 vaccine

 Experts have said that misinformation and perceived weak safety checks on candidate vaccines play a central role in reducing confidence in their efficacy.

-Orban’s government has said it plans to trial and licence Sputnik V, and this week would begin importing a small number of doses that could lead to larger imports and mass-production in Hungary next year if the shot proved safe and effective.
+Hungary on Thursday imported the first doses of Sputnik V as part of a plan that could lead to larger imports and domestic, mass production next year if the shot proves safe and effective.

+“Hungarian experts will have the opportunity to study the vaccine in the forthcoming period and make a well-founded decision on potential usability and approval,” Foreign Minister Peter Szijjarto said in a Facebook video.

+The government did not respond to questions on whether it wanted to licence the Sputnik V vaccine at home or through the required EU process.

 Russia’s sovereign wealth fund said last week that interim trial results showed Sputnik V is 92% effective at protecting people from the COVID-19 respiratory disease, and the country is preparing for mass inoculations.